The SLU University Library is open to the public. By using the library, you agree to follow our lending rules.

 - The library provides access to databases, e-books and e-journals for non-commercial use.
 As a user, you have to follow license agreements and current legislation.

-Reference books, 1 day
+1 day loan period

 For material borrowed from libraries outside SLU the rules of the lending library applies.
 The standard loan period for interlibrary loans is 30 days, but it can be shorter depending on the lending library.
 Contact the SLU University Library if you want to renew an interlibrary loan.